redkite-labs/RedKiteCms/docs/book/install-redkite-cms.md

 browser to **http://redkite/login** host and you should see the login page.

 Enter **admin** as **user and password** and start enjoying RedKite CMS!

+Found a typo ?
+Something is wrong in this documentation ?
+[Just fork and edit it !](https://github.com/redkite-labs/RedKiteCms/edit/master/docs/book/install-redkite-cms.md)